Natural Language Decomposition and Interpretation of Complex Utterances: Additional Details on Experiments

-As mentioned earlier, the exact match metric may not be perfect, since it fails to capture extra redundant braces, or small variations in string argument values, such as the meeting name being ``coffee meeting'' instead of ``coffee''.
-We observe that some of the incorrect predictions are due to a few functions in gold parser not being present in the training data (our splits were random).
+As mentioned earlier, a limitation of the exact match metric is that it is not perfect, since it fails to capture extra redundant braces, or small variations in string argument values, such as the meeting name being ``coffee meeting'' instead of ``coffee''.
+We observe that some of the incorrect predictions are due to a few functions in gold program not being present in the training data (our splits were random).
 Using API documentation and containing the outputs of the parser \cite{DBLP:conf/emnlp/ShinLTCRPPKED21, DBLP:journals/corr/abs-2206-10668} to only use allowed functions could be leveraged to fix such errors, though we leave it for future work, as our primary goal is to study complex utterance parsing in light of training data for simpler elementary utterances.